 Rautakesko B2B Service

-Customers of Rautakesko B2B Service include large national and regional construction companies, property maintenance companies, customers from the house building industry and other business customers.
-The strength of the B2B Service is its wide selections of building and home improvement products and close cooperation with K-rauta and Rautia store networks through which warehouse deliveries are made.
+The customers of Rautakesko B2B Service are national and large regional building firms, property maintenance companies, the housing industry and other business customers.
+The strengths of B2B Service are the extensive selections of building and home improvement products and close collaboration with the K-Rauta store network, through which all of the warehouse deliveries take place.

 In Finland, agricultural customers are served by a comprehensive network of K-maatalous stores.
 K-maatalous retailers’customers include agricultural entrepreneurs, machinery contractors, and equestrian professionals and enthusiasts.
-Many K-maatalous stores operate in connection with Rautia stores.

 Budget Sport, Budgetsport.fi